-- 1. Display in a prominent and accessible location at every work site where the district has employees, and post electronically in a conspicuous location on computers for employee use, up-to-date California Civil Rights Department (CRD) posters on the prohibition of workplace discrimination and harassment, the rights of transgender employees, and the rights and obligations of employees who are pregnant, have a related medical condition, or are recovering from childbirth (Government Code 12950; 2 CCR 11013, 11023, 11049) - 2.
-Publicize the district's nondiscrimination policy and regulation, including the complaint procedures and the coordinator's contact information, by: (Education Code 234.1; 5 CCR 4960; 34 CFR 100.6, 106.8) - a.
-Including them in each announcement, bulletin, or application form that is used in employee recruitment - b.
+1. Display in a prominent and accessible location at every work site where the district has employees and post electronically in a conspicuous location on computers for employee use, up-to-date California Department of Fair Employment and Housing (DFEH) posters on the prohibition of workplace discrimination and harassment, the rights of transgender employees, and the rights and obligations of employees who are pregnant, have a related medical condition, or are recovering from childbirth (Government Code 12950; 2 CCR 11013, 11023, 11049)

+''' (cf. 4119.11/4219.11/4319.11 - Sexual Harassment) (cf. 4161.8/4261.8/4361.8 - Family Care and Medical Leave) '''

+- 2. Publicize the district's nondiscrimination policy and regulation, including the complaint procedures and the coordinator's contact information, by:(5 CCR 4960; 34 CFR 100.6, 106.9) - a.
+Including them in each announcement, bulletin, or application form that is used in employee recruitment

+- b.
 Posting them in all district schools and offices, including staff lounges and other prominent locations - c.
-Posting them on the district's website and providing easy access to them through district-supported social media, when available
+Posting them on the district's web site and providing easy access to them through district-supported social media, when available

-Regulation Approved: JEFFERSON ELEMENTARY SCHOOL DISTRICT AR 4030
+'''

+(cf. 1113 - District and School Web Sites)

+(cf. 1114 - District-Sponsored Social Media)

+(cf. 4111/4211/4311 - Recruitment and Selection)

+'''

 - 3. Disseminate the district's nondiscrimination policy and administrative regulation to all employees by one or more of the following methods: (2 CCR 11023) - a.
-Printing and providing a copy to all employees, with an acknowledgment form for each employee to sign and return - b.
-Sending a copy via email with an acknowledgment return form - c.
-Posting a copy on the district intranet with a tracking system ensuring all employees have read and acknowledged receipt of the policies - d.
+Printing and providing a copy of the policy to all employees, with an acknowledgment form for each employee to sign and return - b.
+Sending the policy via email with an acknowledgment return form - c.
+Posting the policy on the district intranet with a tracking system ensuring all employees have read and acknowledged receipt of the policies - d.
 Discussing the policy and regulation with employees upon hire and/or during a new hire orientation session - e.
+Any other way that ensures employees receive and understand the policy

+(cf. 4112.9/4212.9/4312.9 - Employee Notifications)

-Any other way that ensures employees receive and understand the policy - 4.
-Provide to employees a handbook which contains information that clearly describes the district's nondiscrimination policy, procedures for filing a complaint, and resources available to employees who believe they have been the victim of any discriminatory or harassing behavior - 5.
-Provide training regarding the district's nondiscrimination policy, including what constitutes unlawful discrimination, harassment, and retaliation and how and to whom a report of an incident should be made - The district may also provide bystander intervention training to employees that includes information and practical guidance on how to recognize potentially problematic behaviors and which may motivate them to take action when they observe such behaviors.
+- 4. Provide to employees a handbook which contains information that clearly describes the district's nondiscrimination policy, procedures for filing a complaint, and resources available to employees who believe they have been the victim of any discriminatory or harassing behavior - 5.
+Provide training to employees, volunteers, and interns regarding the district's nondiscrimination policy, including what constitutes unlawful discrimination, harassment, and retaliation and how and to whom a report of an incident should be made

+The district may also provide bystander intervention training to employees which includes information and practical guidance on how to recognize potentially problematic behaviors and which may motivate them to take action when they observe such behaviors.
 The training and education may include exercises to provide employees with the skills and confidence to intervene as appropriate and to provide them with resources they can call upon that support their intervention.
+(Government Code 12950.2)

+'''

+(cf. 4131 - Staff Development)

+(cf. 4231 - Staff Development)

+(cf. 4331 - Staff Development)

+'''

-(Government Code 12950.2) - 6.
-Periodically review the district's recruitment, hiring, and promotion processes and regularly monitor the terms, conditions, and privileges of employment to ensure district compliance with law and Board Policy 4111 Recruitment and Selection - 7.
+- 6. Periodically review the district's recruitment, hiring, and promotion processes and regularly monitor the terms, conditions, and privileges of employment to ensure district compliance with law - 7.
 For any district facility where 10 percent of employees have a language other than English as their spoken language, translate the policy into every language spoken by at least 10 percent of the workforce (2 CCR 11023)